-2. Don't tell anyone “this is your first script."
-But don't think you'll set the world on fire by writing one script.
+2. Don't tell anyone, "this is your first script."
+But don't think you'll set the world on fire by writing one screenplay.

-3. Learn to suck up constant rejection.
-Never spend more than a few hours wallowing in rejection or failure.
-Remember, opinions are like assholes, everyone has one.
-With each setback, learn how to sally forth with renewed vigor.
+3. Learn to suck up constant rejection and never spend more than a few hours wallowing in rejection or failure.
+With each setback, learn how to go forth with renewed vigor.

-4. The best cure for rejection is writing; particularly if it's better writing.
+4. The best cure for rejection is writing, especially if it's better writing.

 5. Sometimes a script just sucks.
-Everyone thinks they have a great idea for a script.
-More often than not, they're wrong.
+Every writer thinks they have an excellent idea for a story.
+But, more often than not, they're wrong.

 6. Sometimes a script just sucks, no matter how many times you rewrite it.
 Therefore, don't attach yourself to any one effort too much.
-It may take writing twenty scripts before you find something that really resonates with readers.
+It may take writing twenty scripts before finding something that resonates with readers.

 7. If you see writing scripts as a path to riches and fame, you may wish to consider other options.

-8. There ain't no such thing as writers block.
+8. There ain't no such thing as writer's block.
 There are only writers that write and ones that don't.
 Look at Bukowski.
-Drunk or sober, he did great work every day of his life.
+Drunk or sober, he did solid work every day of his life.

-10. If you keep losing script contests, then write better scripts until you win one.
+10. If you keep losing script contests, write better scripts until you win one.

-11. Read books, take classes, seminars, and good advice about scriptwriting and then march to your own creative drummer.
-If I listened to every asshole who told me I couldn't do something, I'd never accomplish anything.
+11. Read books, take classes, seminars, and sound advice about screenwriting and then march to your own creative drummer.
+If I listened to every person who told me I couldn't do something, I'd never accomplish anything.

 12. Don't write something because you think it will have commercial appeal.
-Write something you believe in.
+Instead, write something you believe in.

 13. Don't worry about what everyone else is doing.
-Endeavor to be an original.
+Instead, endeavor to be original.

 14. Don't ever rest on your laurels or laurel leaves.
-Keep writing until it becomes second nature to you; and you can produce even under adverse or stressful conditions.
-You may one day have a job that presents you with just that set of conditions.
+Keep writing until it becomes second nature to you.
+And, you can produce even under adverse or stressful conditions.
+You may one day have a job that presents you with just that set of requirements.